odpi/specs/ODPi-Operations.md

 #### Quicklinks
 An Application MAY expose quick links to the Ambari UI by including a quicklinks.json file in its Service Definition.
 For more information see the Quick Links section in the [Apache Ambari Stack Definition](https://github.com/apache/ambari/raw/branch-2.4/contrib/docs/Apache_Ambari_Stack_Definition.pdf).

+#### Backwards compatibility
+Custom services created for Ambari 2.4 should be functional with Ambari 2.5 with one exception.
+The python scripts which handle the life-cycle operations may attempt to use functions in the Ambari utility python scripts.
+There are several Ambari utility scripts which have broken backwards compatibility.
+For example:

+* ambari-common/src/main/python/resource_management/libraries/functions/copy_tarball.py function copy_to_hdfs